 History of Montmartre, Paris

 The beginnings of Montmartre's history are thoroughly religious.
-Located at what would have been the North of Paris, and is now very much part of the massive city, Montmartre and the surrounding area has been populated since the Romans occupied Galle.
+Located at what would have been the North of Paris, and is now very much part of the massive city, Montmartre and the surrounding area has been populated since the Romans occupied Gaul.

-The hill itself became famous - and continues to be a religious pilgrimage site- owing to the decapitation of the local Bishop on this site by the Romans in 250.
+The hill of Montmartre itself became famous - and continues to be a religious pilgrimage site- owing to the decapitation of the local Bishop on this site by the Romans in 250.
 According to legend, St. Denis picked up his head and carried on.
 What is believed to be his church remains today, Saint-Pierre (discussed below).
-Afterward, an abbey was constructed on the site which stood until its demolition during the Revolution.
+Afterward, an abbey was constructed on the site which stood until its demolition during the French Revolution.

 Montmartre became part of the City of Paris in 1860 - as the 18th arrondissement.
 In 1871, the hill was the site of the beginning of the Paris Commune, a left-wing French uprising that began when a group of the communards seized Franco-Prussian war munitions that were being stored on Montmartre.
 After establishing a short-lived commune, the remaining communards were executed by the French Army at Pere Lachase Cemetery.
 If all this history is starting to bog you down, I really enjoyed Edward Rutherfurd's Paris as a fun (and fictionalized) walk through French history.
 Weaving together the histories of several French families, Rutherfurd will help you remember the parts of French history you might has missed in school!